Yugz29/FaraVault/app/README.md

 # FaraVault
-Web application to manage and safely encrypt API keys and other sensitive secrets
+Web application to manage and safely encrypt API keys